openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Error Response {#batch-credential_error_response}

-The Batch Credential Endpoint MUST respond with a HTTP status code 4xx in case of an error.
+The Batch Credential Endpoint MUST respond with an HTTP status code 4xx in case of an error.

 The Batch Credential Request either succeessfully issues all requested credentials or fails entirely if there is even one credential failed to be issued.